ULL-MII-SYTWS/vuepress-apuntes/docs/src/practicas/graphql-server.md

 ### Types

 GraphQL SDL is a typed language.

+Every GraphQL service has a `query` type and may or may not have a `mutation` type.
+These types are the same as a regular [object type](https://graphql.org/learn/schema/#object-types-and-fields), but they are special because they define the **entry point of every GraphQL query**.
+It's often called the `Root` type or the `Query` type.

 Types can be **Scalar** or can be composed as the `Student` type in the former example.

 GraphQL ships with some scalar types out of the box; `Int`, `Float`, `String`, `Boolean` and `ID`.